 Treatment.
 We may use and disclose health information about you to provide you with pharmacy care or other medical treatment or services.
 For example, information related to your treatment may be communicated with and obtained by a health care provider, such as a pharmacist, nurse, or other person providing health services to you, and will be recorded in your medical record.
 This information is necessary for health care providers to determine what treatment you should receive.

 Payment.
 We may disclose health information about you for payment related purposes.
-For example we may contact your insurer, payor, or other entity, for purposes of receiving payment for treatment and services that you receive or to determine whether the entity will pay for the particular product or service.
+For example, we may contact your insurer, payor, or other entity, for purposes of receiving payment for treatment and services that you receive or to determine whether the entity will pay for the particular product or service.
 The billing information may identify you, your diagnosis, and treatment or supplies used in the course of your treatment.

 Health Care Operations.
 We may use and disclose health information about you for administrative and operational purposes.
 For example, members of the risk management or quality improvement teams may use health information about you to assess the care and outcomes in your case and others like it.
 The results will be used internally to continually improve the quality of care for all patients.

 Organized Health Care Arrangement.
-An organized health care arrangement is a clinically integrated care setting in which individuals typically receive health care from more than one health care provider.
-We may participate in organized health care arrangements with long-term care facilities, hospice, or other health care facilities in connection with the services we furnish to patients in such settings.
+An organized health care arrangement is a clinically integrated care setting in which individuals typically receive health care from more than one healthcare provider.
+We may participate in organized health care arrangements with long-term care facilities, hospice, or other healthcare facilities in connection with the services we furnish to patients in such settings.
 Health information may be shared between the participants in the organized health care arrangement for the health care operations of the arrangement.

 Individuals Involved in Your Care or Payment for Your Care.
-We may disclose to a family member, other relative, close personal friend or any other person you identify, health information about you directly relevant to that person’s involvement in your care or payment related to your care.
-In addition, we may disclose health information about you to a public or private entity assisting in a disaster relief effort (such as the Red Cross) so that your family can be notified about your condition, status, and location.
+We may disclose to a family member, other relatives, close personal friend or any other person you identify, health information about you directly relevant to that person’s involvement in your care or payment related to your care.
+Also, we may disclose health information about you to a public or private entity assisting in a disaster relief effort (such as the Red Cross) so that your family can be notified about your condition, status, and location.

 Business Associates.
 We provide some services through contracts with business associates, such as accountants, consultants, and attorneys so that they can perform the tasks that we have assigned to them.
 To protect your health information, we require the business associate to appropriately safeguard health information about you.

 Appointment Reminders.
-We may use health information about you to provide you with appointment or prescription reminders.
+We may use health information about you to provide you with an appointment or prescription reminders.